 - 6.3.9 FVA1 adopted construction costs based on BCIS lower quartile rates with allowances of between 10% and 20% for external works.
-A contingency was then added at between 3% and 5% of the costs with a further addition of 7%-9% dependent on the scale of the development.
+A contingency was then added at between 3% and 5% of the costs with a further addition of 7%-9% for professional fees dependent on the scale of the development.
 No abnormal costs were included in the assessments.
-It is understood that consultees were content with this approach to construction costs. - 6.3.10 The construction costs that we have adopted for FVA2 have been prepared by a Quantity Surveyor.
-A report containing their methodology and the site-specific cost assessments is contained at Appendix 11 of this Report. - 6.3.11 The construction costs are inclusive of the additional costs of compliance with changes in Building Regulations to Part L that come into force in June 2022.
-The construction costs include provision for substructures, superstructures, all external works, garages, incoming services and drainage, preliminaries, fees and a contingency. - 6.3.12 The construction costs take into account the costs associated with the provision of SuDs and on-site public open space (including play provision).
+It is understood that consultees were content with this approach to construction costs. - 6.3.10 The construction costs adopted for FVA2 have been prepared by a Quantity Surveyor.
+A report containing their methodology and the site-specific cost assessments is contained at Appendix 117 of this Report.